 This super simple cauliflower and potato bake is a great prep-ahead recipe that pairs well with just about anything.
-Melted cheddar cheese coats layers of cooked cauliflower and potatoes seasoned with chives, salt, and pepper.
-It makes a wonderful side dish for St. Patrick’s Day, Easter, Thanksgiving, or a weeknight meal with the family.
+A cheesy sauce, seasoned with mustard, onion, and garlic, coats cooked cauliflower and potatoes.
+It makes a wonderful side dish for St. Patrick’s Day, Easter, Thanksgiving, Christmas, or a weeknight meal with the family.

-Cauliflower and potatoes proved to be a delicious pair.
-They only need a little cheese and a few seasonings to shine, and together they’re a source of healthy carbohydrates and non-starchy vegetables.
+Cauliflower and potatoes prove to be a delicious pair.
+They really shine with a well-seasoned cheesy sauce, and together they’re a source of healthy carbohydrates and non-starchy vegetables.
 My husband Will particularly liked that the cauliflower provides a different texture and flavor that breaks up the mundanity of the potatoes.

 I encourage you to try this recipe in place of your regular holiday potatoes au gratin and see what your family thinks!
-Round out the meal with a source of protein, like Easter ham, St. Paddy’s Day corned beef, or lenten Friday fish, to make a balanced dinner.
-That’s a pretty good deal, huh?
-Even better, this dish makes enough to feed the whole family and can be prepped ahead of time.
+Round out the meal with a source of protein, like Thanksgiving turkey, Easter or Christmas ham, St. Paddy’s Day corned beef, or lenten Friday fish, to make a balanced dinner.
+Plus, this dish makes enough to feed the whole family and can be prepped ahead of time.

 How to Make Cauliflower and Potato Bake

-- Clean and slice your potatoes into ½-inch rounds.
-Place them in a large pot, cover with salted water and bring to a boil.
+Place the potatoes in a large pot, cover with salted water and bring to a boil.
 Once boiling, add the cauliflower florets.
 Cook for 8 to 10 minutes.
-Drain and let cool.
+Drain.

-- Leftovers: For large portions of leftovers, keep them in the dish and reheat in the oven at 300 degrees F for about 10 minutes.
-Add a few dashes of broth if needed to prevent the cheese from burning.
+For large portions of leftovers, keep them in the dish and reheat in the oven at 350 degrees F for about 10 to 15 minutes.
+Cover the dish with foil to prevent the cheese from burning.
 You can use this same method of reheating if you baked the casserole in advance for a holiday dinner.

 More Healthy Cauliflower and Potato Recipes